Kidnapping and killing of the Bibas family: Public responses

 Javier Milei, the President of Argentina, declared two days of national mourning beginning on 20 February following the return of the bodies, as the Bibas children held Argentine citizenship.
 Sabrina Ajmechet, President of the Argentinian Commission for Human Rights, wrote: "Two Argentinian babies assassinated because of Hamas terrorism.
 I hope that never again, after this, I have to hear that what happens in Israel and Gaza is not our concern, of all Argentines".

 Buenos Aires council member Yamil Santoro proposed renaming "Palestine Street" to "Bibas Family Street".
 President Milei expressed support for the proposal, but others suggested renaming a park, rather than Palestine Street, as a tribute to the Bibas family.

-The Arab-Israeli group Atidna condemned Hamas following the murders of Shiri Bibas and her two children, describing the crime as "an act of barbarism that has no justification".
+The Arab-Israeli group Atidna condemned Hamas following the alleged murders of Shiri Bibas and her two children, describing the crime as "an act of barbarism that has no justification".
 The group called on Arab-Israeli political leaders to denounce terrorism, emphasizing, "At such a crucial moment, silence is not an option—our duty as leaders and as a society is to speak out clearly and firmly against murder and terror".
 It declared that it would participate in the Bibas family funeral procession, stating, "We will declare in one united voice: No to terror, no to murder, yes to life and humanity".

+During pro-Netanyahu Channel 14's reporting on the Bibas family's funeral, an interviewee stated that "This is a day of history repeating itself, Gush Katif, children praying in synagogues, all in orange shirts.
+We're back to that: everything's orange, orange balloons, little kids wearing orange who don't know what [the color] means"; Keti Shitrit, a member of the Knesset for the ruling Likud, stated on a Channel 14 panel show that "We all remember Gush Katif's orange ribbon, orange clothing... note the parallel", while also claiming that the Bibas' release occurred on the Hebrew calendar anniversary of the 2005 Israeli disengagement from the Gaza Strip.

 [W]e are appalled and horrified by their [Hamas's] desecration of the remains of Shiri Bibas.
 This is a gruesome scene, and we join the people of Israel in mourning the loss of several members of the Bibas family.
 Kfir was not even a year old when he was taken, along with his four-year-old brother Ariel.
 They were cruelly murdered by Hamas.